Pips Answer for Wednesday, February 11, 2026

 By figuring out that one sum had to be 4 and another had to be 11, I could quickly see which dominoes from the pile fit.
 The

-Nyt Pips medium answer for 2026-02-11
+NYT Pips medium answer for 2026-02-11

-Answer for 2026-02-11
+Complete answer for 2026-02-11 (Medium)

 Medium puzzle by Rodolfo Kurchan required a bit more care, especially with that sum of 1 across three different cells, which pretty much tells you that two of them have to be zero.